Breast Screening FAQ

 The risk of breast cancer is increased in women who take HRT for several years:

-- For oestrogen-only HRT, risk is lower than with combined HRT.
+For oestrogen-only HRT, the risk is lower than with combined HRT.
 Some studies have not shown an increased risk for oestrogen-only HRT

 HRT, especially combined therapy, may increase mammographic density, which may adversely affect radiological detection of breast cancer.
 In the Women’s Health Initiative trial, conjugated equine oestrogens (CEE) and CEE plus medroxyprogesterone increased the likelihood of having an abnormal mammogram that needed further evaluation.